 - Modern, secure, strategic communications among the National Command Authority and deployed forces.

 - A net-ready, interoperable communications system designed to grow and expand.

 - Multiple channels enable simultaneous links via various beyond line-of-sight capabilities.

 - A programmable and reconfigurable system, allowing customized high-data-rate communications in the theater.

 - Communications on the move with a framework for the highest data exchange rates.

 - The team's extensive platform integration expertise provides strong, coherent and comprehensive implementation of FAB-T as an essential node on the network.

-For more information, read the FAB-T (PDF) overview.
+For more information, read the FAB-T overview (PDF) and product card (PDF).